LDGNet-project/LDGNet/README.md

 ## Acknowledgements

-This project builds on the strengths of existing multimodal frameworks and pushes the boundaries of sarcasm detection using a unique debate-based methodology.
+This project builds on the strengths of existing multimodal frameworks and advances sarcasm detection using a unique debate-based methodology.

 ---